abs-digi/abs-digi.github.io/src/content/books/the-blade-itself.md

 ## Rating Explanation

 If you gave a rating, explain why here.
 What worked well?
-What could have been better?
+What could have been better?=